Routine use cases

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "A practical way to fit face yoga into weekend catch-up", strong claims deserve stronger evidence than a blog or app screen can provide.
+For "Routine fit: weekend catch up", strong claims deserve stronger evidence than a blog or app screen can provide.
 It should not treat every facial change as proof that the routine worked.
 That is why this article points to /tools/face-yoga-routine-generator when the reader wants the evidence note instead of another routine suggestion.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, session history.
+If the question is about habit, comfort, or planning, session history can still help without making.

 Section 5

 After reading, the next step should fit a progress-photo check where lighting and expression may be changing the story.
-For "A practical way to fit face yoga into weekend catch-up", keep private notes focused on what was practiced.
+For "Routine fit: weekend catch up", keep private notes focused on what was practiced.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not confuse habit tracking with an attractiveness score.
-The useful outcome is simple: the right reader leaves with.
+The useful outcome is simple: the right reader leaves with one repeatable next move, not.

 Editorial angle